Australian Seashells P/L - 5 Ealing Mews, Kingsley WA 6026, Australia. web: www.seashells.net, e-mail: info@seashells.net.au

 Zoila jeaniana Cate, 1968 Long considered the northern form of Zoila friendii, Z. jeaniana is a valid species with at least 4 population variants.
 It occupies the central west coast of WA from Geraldton to Exmouth.

-Zoila jeaniana aurata Raybaudi, 1979 This form has now become rare.
+Zoila jeaniana aurata Raybaudi, 1979 This form has now become extremely rare.

-Zoila jeaniana sherylae Raybaudi, 1990 These shells are taken in the Carnarvon area by divers in depths of 30-40 metres.
+Zoila jeaniana sherylae Raybaudi, 1990 This species is taken in the Carnarvon area by divers in depths of 30-40 metres.

-Zoila ketyana hypermarginata Raybaudi, 1978 This population shows pale dorsum and orange/brown stained ventral side and extends from the Abrolhos Islands to Coral Bay, just south of Exmouth on the N/W coast of Australia, WA.
+Zoila ketyana hypermarginata Raybaudi, 1978 This population shows pale dorsum and orange/brown stained ventral side and extends from the Abrolhos Islands to Coral Bay, just south of Exmouth on the N/W coast of Western Australia.

-Zoila ketyana lutea Raybaudi, 1993 Similar to the pale dorsum form, but with a striking yellow or orange base; only from near Dirk Hartog Island, central coast of Australia, WA.
+Zoila ketyana lutea Raybaudi, 1993 Similar to the pale dorsum form, but with a striking yellow or orange base; only from near Dirk Hartog Island on the central coast of Western Australia.

-Zoila marginata Gaskoin, 1849 The species has the widest range of all Zoila.
-Various forms are found from the cold temperate waters of Australia, SA to the tropical reefs of Exmouth on the central WA coast.
-Zoila marginata is uncommon anywhere throughout its range - this in combination with the difficulty of obtaining shells in good condition ensures that quality specimens remain rare.
+Zoila marginata Gaskoin, 1849 This species has the widest range of all Zoila.
+Various forms are found from the cold temperate waters of SA to the tropical reefs of Exmouth on the central WA coast.
+Zoila marginata is uncommon anywhere in its range and very difficult to obtain in good condition, so quality specimens are always rare.

-Zoila marginata albanyensis Raybaudi, 1985 A local Albany to Esperance, Australia, WA population.
+Zoila marginata albanyensis Raybaudi, 1985 A local population ranging from Albany to Esperance in Western Australia.

-Zoila marginata orientalis Raybaudi, 1985 The Australia, SAn form of Zoila marginata - generally larger and more globose shells than Australia, WAn forms.
+Zoila marginata orientalis Raybaudi, 1985 The South Australian form of Zoila marginata - generally larger and more globose than WA forms.

-Zoila rosselli Cotton, 1948 Found only in Australia, WA, the beautiful dark Zoila rosselli has three distinct populations but remains stable in shape throughout its range.
+Zoila rosselli Cotton, 1948 Found only in Western Australia, the beautiful dark Zoila rosselli has three distinct populations but is always stable in shape throughout its range.

-Zoila thersites Gaskoin, 1849 Zoila thersites only occurs in Australia, SA
+Zoila thersites Gaskoin, 1849 Zoila thersites only occurs in South Australia.

 Zoila venusta venusta Sowerby, 1846 Many collectors consider Zoila venusta the most desirable shell of the genus.
 Certainly the diversity within the species is amazing and has led to a great deal of separate naming of individual populations.
 Except for Zoila venusta sorrentensis, all forms are uncommon to rare and to obtain truly GEM shells is very difficult.
 There are at least six distinct populations and within each group the range of colours can extend from deepest black to purest white.

-Zoila venusta venusta Sowerby, 1846 Zoila venusta from the Esperance area population on the south coast of Australia, WA show the most amazing range of colours and patterns.
+Zoila venusta venusta Sowerby, 1846 Zoila venusta from the Esperance area population on the south coast of Western Australia show the most amazing range of colours and patterns.

-Zoila venusta venusta Sowerby, 1846 Zoila venusta from the Albany population on the south coast of Australia, WA are similar to the Esperance shells but without the pink or purple tones.
+Zoila venusta venusta Sowerby, 1846 Zoila venusta from the Albany population on the south WA coast are similar to the Esperance shells but without the pink or purple tones.

-Zoila venusta episema Iredale, 1939 The episema form of Z. venusta is found from around the S/W corner of Australia, WA up to the Bunbury area and is very consistent in colour and size.
-The shells are always larger than 60mm and have a dark brown mottled dorsum.
+Zoila venusta episema Iredale, 1939 The episema form of Zoila venusta is found from the S/W corner of Western Australia up to the Bunbury area and is very consistent in colour and size (always larger than 60mm with dark brown mottled dorsum).

-Zoila venusta sorrentensis Schilder, 1963 The sorrentensis form of Z. venusta is the smallest and most common of the venusta complex.
-They are found from Mandurah to Lancelin on the west coast of WA and include the Rottnest Island population.
+Zoila venusta sorrentensis Schilder, 1963 The Zoila venusta sorrentensis form is the smallest and most common of the Venusta Complex.
+They are found from Mandurah to Lancelin on the Western Australian coast, including the Rottnest Island population.

 NEW LIST FORMAT - FOR LARGER FONT CHOOSE LANDSCAPE / HORIZONTAL ORIENTATION TO PRINT